 Only 18 grape varieties are permitted in the Châteauneuf-du-Pape AOC, and all blends must be predominantly grenache.
 The red wines of the region have an earthy taste with warm, ripe tones and a high alcohol content, while the whites are typically drunk young.
 No rosé is permitted.
 Visiting one of the local estates is the opportunity to learn more or just to enjoy a tasting in the home of these fine wines.

-Suggested Châteauneuf-du-Pape wine region itinerary
+Suggested itineraries featuring Châteauneuf-du-Pape wine region

 This sample itinerary will give you an idea of what is possible when you travel in Châteauneuf-du-Pape wine region, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.